JuliaAI/LearnAPI.jl/docs/src/index.md

 <br>
 ```

-LearnAPI.jl is a lightweight, functional-style interface, providing a
+LearnAPI.jl is a lightweight, functional-style interface, providing a collection of
-collection of [methods](@ref Methods), such as `fit` and `predict`, to be implemented by
+[methods](@ref Methods), such as `fit` and `predict`, to be implemented by algorithms from
-algorithms from machine learning and statistics.
-Through such implementations, these
+machine learning and statistics.
+Its careful design ensures algorithms implementing
-algorithms buy into functionality, such as hyperparameter optimization and model
+LearnAPI.jl can buy into functionality, such as external performance estimates,
-composition, as provided by ML/statistics toolboxes and other packages.
-LearnAPI.jl also
+hyperparameter optimization and model composition, provided by ML/statistics toolboxes and
-provides a number of Julia [traits](@ref traits) for promising specific behavior.
+other packages.
+LearnAPI.jl includes a number of Julia [traits](@ref traits) for promising
+specific behavior.

 LearnAPI.jl's only dependency is the standard library `InteractiveUtils`.